andre-abadi/andre-abadi.github.io/_posts/2021-11-01-printer-light.md

 # Observations
+- Probably didn't need a relay for the amount of current in question, but thought it best to save the ESP-01S from bearing the brunt
 - Made wires a bit too short making wiring up the USB port difficult
 - Hot glue under the relay board caused it to sit higher up and the lid didn't close properly, next time ensure adequare pressure after applying hot glue to a well fitted part
 - It worked quite well but the light source wasn't particularly bright